xolanintsibande/global-water-access-2/README.md

 # Tools Used

-Google Sheets
+- Google Sheets

-Data Cleaning
+- Data Cleaning

-Feature Engineering
+- Feature Engineering

-Statistical Analysis
+- Statistical Analysis

-Data Visualization
+- Data Visualization

-Lookup Functions
+- Lookup Functions

-Pivot Tables
+- Pivot Tables

-Exploratory Data Analysis
+- Exploratory Data Analysis

+# Conclusion

+- This project demonstrates how data can be used to evaluate global development challenges.

+- While progress has been made in improving access to drinking water, significant inequalities remain, particularly across regions and between rural and urban populations.